August 24, 2011

 What We Know:

-- The Physicians for Social Responsibility and 45 other national groups petitioned NRC “to suspend all licensing and activities at 21 proposed nuclear reactor sites in 15 states until after NRC completed a post-Fukushima reactor examination as thorough as that following the 1979 accident at Three Mile Island.”
-Moreover, petitioners asked NRC to responsibly supplement this life-saving investigation with that of a independent commission.
+- Physicians for Social Responsibility and 45 other national groups petitioned NRC “to suspend all licensing and activities at 21 proposed nuclear reactor sites in 15 states until after NRC completed a post-Fukushima reactor examination as thorough as that following the 1979 accident at Three Mile Island.”
+Moreover, petitioners asked NRC to responsibly supplement this life-saving investigation with that of an independent commission.

-- Some proponents of fossil fuels and nuclear energy claim it’s impossible to meet economic needs without compromising national security and destroying the regenerative organic environment that sustains us.
+- Some proponents of fossil fuels and nuclear energy claim it’s impossible to meet economic needs without compromising national security and destroying the organic environment that sustains us.
 Yet Utsira Islanders in Norway have been thriving off the grid for two years.
-One of the world’s first communities to achieve energy self-sufficiency, Utsira Islanders have combined wind power with hydrogen fuel and produced enough renewables to store energy and export their excess to the mainland.
+One of the world’s first communities to achieve energy self-sufficiency, Utsira Islanders combined wind power with hydrogen fuel and produced enough renewables to store energy and export excess to the mainland.

 Aggie Perilli is president of Aggie Perilli Communications International (APCI).

-Note: If you find this post helpful, you can subscribe to this APCI blog here at no charge!
-Thank you for sharing your insights with me on Facebook and Twitter.
+Note: If you find this post helpful, you can subscribe to this APCI blog at no charge!
+Thank you for sharing your insights with me here on Facebook and Twitter.